harvard-lil/website-static/app/_posts/2024-03-29-new-endeavors-at-the-library-innovation-lab.md

 ### Leveling up both of these approaches

-**Institutional Data Initiative**: Keep your eyes peeled for more news about an endeavor we have in the works to create a trusted conduit for helping data get from where it is to where it needs to be.
-The Institutional Data Initiative aims to scale the types of collaborations we discussed on Friday between knowledge institutions and industry partners.
-High-quality corpora and collection expertise paired with industry resources stands to grow knowledge and the public interest in lockstep with AI.
+Keep your eyes peeled for more news about the Institutional Data Initiative, a plan to create a trusted conduit for legal data for AI.
+By pairing high-quality corpora and collection expertise with industry resources, it aims to scale the collaborations between knowledge institutions and industry partners that we discussed at Transform: Justice.
+The goal is to grow both knowledge and the public interest.